Here is your complete DIY travel guide to Mt Amuyao, one of the highest peaks in the Philippines!

 How to Get to Barlig?

 Travel time to Bontoc takes 12 hours.
-Don’t forget to remind the driver to drop you at Bontoc town since the buses are bound to Sagada.
+Don’t forget to remind the driver to drop you at Bontoc town since the buses are bound for Sagada.

 Bontoc to Barlig.
-Jeeps bound to Barlig depart by 1 PM and 2 PM.
+Jeeps bound for Barlig depart by 1 PM and 2 PM.
 The jeepney station is located in front of All Saints Cathedral.
-Be at the station at least 30 minutes before the departure since the jeeps are filled to capacity before the departure time.
-Fare is Php 80 per person.
+Be at the station at least 30 minutes before the departure since the jeeps are filled before the departure time.
+The fare is Php 100 per person.

 From Bontoc, it takes two hours to reach Poblacion, Barlig.
 If the weather is fine, you can opt for the top load to catch a full view of the sceneries along the highway.